Are you missing out on over $1,000 worth of value in your health insurance extras?

 Have You Used All Of Your Health Insurance Extras?

-With only 17 days left of 2023, are you one of the Aussies with unused extras?
+We're only a few days into the new year.
+Are are you one of the Aussies who ended 2025 with unused extras?

 🫰 Compare Club data shows that Australians leave $1.3K of their extras to go to waste each year.

-😐 That's a lot of money to leave unspent – so let’s discuss how you can maximise your health insurance extras without spending a fortune.
+😐 That's a lot of money to leave unspent – so let’s discuss how you can maximise your health insurance extras in 2026 without spending a fortune.

 Nine things you need to know